warren/perdicis-notes/content/Lucid dreaming 101.md

 Lucid dreaming (LD) = being awake during a dream.

-It's super cool (you get to play god) and surprisingly low effort to learn (it only took me 2 months).
+It's fabulously entertaining (you get superpowers) and is surprisingly low effort to learn (only 2 months for me).

 Read on to learn how!

 ## Part 1/3: Remembering the dream
 Peer-reviewed science ([like Nature](https://www.nature.com/articles/s44271-025-00191-z)) finds that humans really do experience dreams every night -- we just forget them in the morning.
 So forgetfulness is the first obstacle you'll need to overcome as a dreamer.